8 Top-Rated Tourist Attractions in the Jezreel Plain

 2 Mount Tabor

-Mount Tabor plays an important religious role, for Christians believe it to be the site of Christ's Transfiguration.
-This pilgrimage center is home to both a Franciscan Monastery and the Basilica of the Transfiguration, which, even if you're not religious, is worth a visit for its gorgeous mosaics.
-The views across the surrounding countryside are stunning from the summit and there are plenty of hiking opportunities in the area.
+Mount Tabor plays an important religious role, and for many tourists here on pilgrimage trips, it is high on their things to do list.
+For Christians, Mount Tabor is believed to be the site of Christ's Transfiguration, and the summit is home to both a Franciscan Monastery and the Basilica of the Transfiguration.
+Even if you're not religious, the basilica is worth a visit for its gorgeous mosaics.
+The views across the surrounding countryside are stunning from atop the mountain, and for those who like activity, there are plenty of hiking opportunities in the area.

 Location: 21 kilometers northeast of Afula